ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 ## Avoid using removable media

 Removable media like memory sticks are portable and easy-to-use.
 Unfortunately, this makes them a security risk, so [avoid using them](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).
-If however they are essential to your work, please follow the [Use of Removable Media policy](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/).
+If they are essential to your work, follow the [Use of Removable Media](https://intranet.justice.gov.uk/guidance/security/it-computer-security/removable-media/) policy.

 ## Personalisation of equipment